ing-bank/probatus/VISION.md

 ## The Purpose

 `probatus` has started as a side project of Data Scientists at ING Bank.
-It consists of tools that help in analysing binary classification models and the data used to develop them.
-This includes the analysis steps that one may perform at any step of building the model, from data exploration, through interpreting the model, to indicating the stability of the results.
-We have decided to open-source it, in order to share the tools and enable collaboration with the Data Science community.
+Later, we have decided to open-source it, in order to share the tools and enable collaboration with the Data Science community.

+We mainly focus on analysing the following aspects of building classification models:
+- Model input: the quality of the dataset and how to prepare it for modelling,
+- Model performance: the quality of the model and stability of the results.
+- Model interpretation: understanding the model decision making,

 Our main goals are:
 - Continue maintaining the tools that we have built, and make sure that they are well documented and tested
 - Continuously extend functionality available in the package
 - Build a community of users, which use the package in day-to-day work and learn from each other, while contributing to probatus